-At 11 inches long, it's still a pretty portable device but bulkier than a lot of travel-sized irons.
-It's a dual-voltage device that can run on either 110-120V or 220-240V.
+At 11 inches long, this hair straightener is still a pretty portable device but bulkier than a lot of travel-sized irons.
+It’s a dual voltage device that can run on either 110-120V or 220-240V.

 This stylish red travel iron is one of the hottest you will find in the market, reaching up to 430F(220C).
 With digital adjustment and quick heat up and cool down, this is suitable for the most number of hair types.

-The dual-voltage device has ceramic plates that uses negative ion technology.
+This dual-voltage hair straightener has ceramic plates that uses negative ion technology.
 This heats the hair from inside out, keeping the hair from being damaged even at the highest temperature.